Vivek-04022001/documentation/plone.app.dexterity/custom-views.md

             sort_on='sortable_title')
 ```

-We have added `sessions`, a helper method which will be used in the view.
+We've added `sessions`, a helper method which will be used in the view.

 You can add any methods to the view.
 They will be available to the template via the `view` variable.